arjunj132/dinobrowse/README.md

 Hi!

-I created a electron-based simple browser with Node.Anyway, lets go ahead and install it!
+I created a electron-based simple browser with Node.
+Anyway, lets go ahead and install it!

 Now, it depends what OS your using to install DinoBrowse ([Linux](#linux), or [Mac + Windows](#all-operating-systems-recommend-for-only-mac--windows)).